 And for anyone that knows me, I’m a huge fan of side hustles.
 I’ve had so many gigs in my life — dating back to early high school.
 I’m a creative and I’ve definitely used to that my advantage over the years for income.
-They’re an awesome way to get some extra cash, but some many side hustles out there have some mega face-to-face action (like babysitting.)
+They’re an awesome way to get some extra cash, but so many side hustles out there have some mega face-to-face action (like babysitting and making sales.)
 So dude, what’s an introverted girl like me to do?

 So lucky for you, I’ve put together this snazzy list of side hustles for introverts!